 If you feel like it, make a quick stop at Piazza di Montecitorio, the seat of the Italian Chamber of Deputies.
 The building was planned by Bernini for Ludovico Ludovisi, the nephew of Pope Gregory XV.
 Carlo Fontana completed the construction.

-The Pantheon is one of the unmissable attractions in Rome, and one of its most iconic buildings.
+The Pantheon is one of the unmissable attractions in Rome, and one of its most iconic buildings – there is no way you can miss it during your week in Rome.
 It dates back to 126 AD, when it was commissioned by Emperor Hadrian and served as a temple (it then became a Catholic church).
 Its Dome is thought to be the best preserved building from antiquity.
 Inside you will find the tombs of famous Italian artist Raphael and of King Victor Emmanuel II.

-Piazza Navona is one of my favorite squares in Rome.
+You will see many squares during your week in Rome.
+Just so you know, Piazza Navona is one of my favorite squares in town.
 It was paved in the 15th century over the 1st century Stadio di Domiziano during the 15th century, and is now used for a lovely local market.
 There you’ll be able to see the Fountain of the Four Rivers, designed in 1651 by Bernini, and the Baroque Sant’Agnese church, built in the 17th century.

 Campo de’ Fiori